httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request includes the `Upload-Complete` field value set to true  and a valid `Content-Length` header field, the client attempts to upload the remaining resource in one request.
 In this case, the upload's final size is the sum of the upload's offset and the `Content-Length` header field.
 If the server does not have a record of the upload's final size from creation or the previous append, the server MUST record the upload's final size to ensure its consistency.
 If the server does have a previous record, that value MUST match the upload's final size.
 If they do not match, the server MUST reject the request with a `400 (Bad Request)` status code.

+The following example shows an upload append.
+The client transfers the next 100 bytes at an offset of 100 and does not indicate that the upload is then completed.
+The server acknowledges the new offset.

 ~~~ http-message
 PATCH /upload/b530ce8ff HTTP/1.1
 Host: example.com